- Preparation for the "English Language Program Certificate" (ELP)

 - This is a "Blended" program that combines the advantages of two complementary approaches: technology and human.

-- Technically: the SpeedLingua software modifies your voice in real time and this particular change opens your ears to new sounds and improve your pronunciation and fluency, thanks to the plasticity of the brain that has been fooled (return of modified voice in the headphones).
+- Technology: the SpeedLingua software modifies your voice in real time and this particular change opens your ears to new sounds and improves your pronunciation and fluency, thanks to the plasticity of the brain that has been fooled (return of modified voice in the headphones).
 No human being can fool your brain.
 Ten to twenty online working hours are necessary to achieve this opening (like the ear of a child).